-Daniel Twining is Director & Senior Fellow of the Asia Program at the German Marshall Fund of the United States, a thinktank in Washington, DC.
-He leads a 15-member team working on the rise of Asia and its implications for the West through a program of convening and research spanning South, East, and Southeast Asia.
-He previously served as a Member of the U.S. Secretary of State’s Policy Planning Staff, as the Foreign Policy Advisor to U.S. Senator John McCain, and as a staff member of the U.S. Trade Representative; he is currently an Associate of the U.S. National Intelligence Council.
-Dr. Twining has taught at Georgetown University and served as a military instructor associated with the Naval Postgraduate School.
-He holds a BA with Highest Distinction from the University of Virginia and MPhil & DPhil degrees from Oxford University, where he was the Fulbright/Oxford Scholar from 2004-7.
+Daniel Twining is Counselor & Asia Director at the German Marshall Fund of the United States (GMF).
+As counselor, he serves on the executive management team that governs GMF’s $35 million annual operations in research, convening, leadership development, and grantmaking.
+As director of the Asia Program, he leads a 15-member team working on the rise of Asia and its implications for the West through a program of convening and research spanning East, South, and Southeast Asia.
+Dr. Twining previously served as a Member of the U.S. Secretary of State’s Policy Planning Staff, as the Foreign Policy Advisor to U.S. Senator John McCain, and as a staff member of the U.S. Trade Representative.
+He is an Associate of the U.S. National Intelligence Council, has taught at Georgetown University, and served as a military instructor associated with the Naval Postgraduate School.
+He holds a BA with Highest Distinction from the University of Virginia and MPhil & DPhil degrees from Oxford University, where he was the Fulbright/Oxford Scholar from 2004-07.
 He writes regular columns for Nikkei and Foreign Policy and has served as an advisor to six presidential campaigns.